Anastacia-Canto/minishell/README.md

 Analyzing the results, I believe it could be very helpful to write unit tests during development.
 It is a complex program, what make it very easy to create new errors when trying to solve a specific problem.
 And it showed the importance of writing clean and organized code, regarding the complexity and the need for clear communication between group members.

+Some of commands recreated on our shell:
+- cd
+- echo
+- pwd
+- env
+- exit
+- export
+- unset
+- Heredoc and redirections
+- pipe